-Pupils from East Hampshire schools have taken charge at East Hampshire District Council this week as part of a national scheme to introduce children to the workplace.
+Pupils from East Hampshire schools have taken charge at East Hampshire District Council as part of a national scheme where children get the opportunity to gain a valuable insight of the workplace.

-EHDC has joined other organisations around the country in throwing open its doors to Year Six pupils as part of National Takeover Day.
+EHDC has joined other organisations around the country in throwing open its doors to children as part of National Takeover Day.

-Cllr Richard Millard, EHDC Leader, said: “East Hampshire District Council delivers around 100 different services every day to our residents.
-From planning to pollution and from bin collections to managing elections our staff handle a huge variety of work.
+Gill Kneller, Chief Executive, said: “East Hampshire District Council delivers over 100 different services every day to our residents.
+From planning to pollution and from bin collections to managing elections our teams handle a huge variety of work.

 “National Takeover Day gives these young people a chance to see some of the things we do here and understand how local government influences their lives.

 “Children are very proud of where they live.
 We have to make sure they carry that pride with them throughout their lives and events like this one are a great way of doing that.”